 Basic ETIAS visa waiver requirements

-There will be some basic ETIAS requirements which travelers will need to meet to obtain an ETIAS visa waiver.
+There will be some basic ETIAS requirements that travellers will need to meet to obtain an ETIAS visa waiver.
 Each applicant will need to be a citizen from one of the ETIAS eligible countries, complete the online application without inaccuracies or mistakes, and possess the following:

 - A valid passport with at least three months remaining from the date of arrival.

-- A credit or credit card to pay the ETIAS application fee.
+- A debit or credit card to pay the ETIAS application fee.

 - An up-to-date email address to receive the ETIAS visa waiver.